bcblevins/VetRA-API/documentation/functional-requirements.md

  - a user
  - a pet for a specific owner
  - a prescription for a specific pet
  - a test for a specific pet
+ - a result for a specific test
  - a refill request
  - a message